 Be a change agent

-Suffolk's Organization for Uplifting Lives through Service (S.O.U.L.S.) organizes long- and short-term service opportunities with local partners to engage students, faculty, staff, and alumni in strengthening communities and improving the quality of life for individuals.
+Suffolk's Center for Community Engagement organizes long- and short-term service opportunities with local partners to engage students, faculty, staff, and alumni in strengthening communities and improving the quality of life for individuals.

 Suffolk University Law School Clinical Programs